ablatt/Swift-Web-Framework/README.md

 * Unifies iOS app development and backend development under a single language, Swift
 * Can easily integrate Apple services (that expose a Swift API) into backend (Ads, subscriptions, etc...)
 * A work in progress.
 Open to those who want to contribute!
+* Check out DesignDoc.md for a more detailed overview and how to get started!

 # Example usage
 let h = HTTPServer();